Ministry of Environment, Range and Climate Change: Establishment and history

 On 24 January 2025, at least 140 dolphins were found stranded on Mareero Beach near Bosaso, the commercial hub and administrative capital of the Bari region in Puntland.
 Of these, 60 were confirmed dead, while 30 were successfully returned to the sea.
-The ministry-appointed committee has declared an investigation into the incident in colloboration with Ministry of Fisheries and Marine Resources.
+The ministry-appointed committee has declared an investigation into the incident in collaboration with Ministry of Fisheries and Marine Resources.